dentarg/auth0-blog/_posts/2017-12-21-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 `rs_create_statement`: Generates the SQL statement to create a table based on the structure of a data.frame.
 It allows you to specify sort key, dist key and if you want to allow compression to be added or not.

 `rs_replace_table`: Deletes all records in a table, then uploads the provided data frame into it.
-It runs as a transaction if provided with an RJDBC connection.
+It runs as a transaction so the table is never empty to the other users.

 `rs_upsert_table`: Deletes all records matching the provided keys from the uploaded dataset, and then inserts the rows from the dataset.
 If no keys are provided, it acts as a regular insert.